Dr Dermot Hodson

 - I have previously contributed to the following modules at Birkbeck and elsewhere:

 - European Union: Integration, Politics and Policy (Birkbeck)

 - EU Macroeconomic Policy and Economic Governance (College of Europe)

 - The Economics of European Integration (London South Bank)

 - International Economics (London Metropolitan University)

 - Economic Analysis of the European Union (LSE)

 - I am currently supervising PhD students working on:

-- I am always keen to hear from suitably qualified applicants who are interested in doing a PhD at Birkbeck.
+- I am always keen to hear from suitably qualified applicants who are interested in doing a PhD under my supervision.
 If you have a PhD topic that fits with my research interests, please feel free to e-mail me.

 - I also direct Birkbeck's Politics MPhil/PhD programme and welcome general inquiries on doctoral studies at Birkbeck.